 - Market conditions and more

 In this article, we outline typical TI allowances per square foot (SF) for different leasing scenarios in Austin based on AQUILA’s proprietary lease comp database.

 Because a landlord’s goal is to minimize vacancies and maintain rental income, many favor a single large lease over multiple smaller leases.
 Not only does this reduce the number of negotiations needed to lease the entire building, but also allows the landlord to lock in a rental rate and avoid the risk of market conditions changing in the future.

 To encourage a large tenant to sign a lease, a landlord may be willing to offer a more significant TI allowance.

 This is reflected in the data, with large spaces of 20,000 SF or more regularly receiving a larger TI allowance per square foot compared to medium and small spaces.

 Similar to the way landlords may offer more incentives for a larger lease, many also give preference to long term leases.
 Long term leases allow a landlord to create stability in a building by reducing turnover and vacancies, as well as allow the landlord more time to recoup their initial out of pocket cost for the TI allowance, making a larger allowance more likely.

 As you can see, tenants signing leases greater than 60 months (5 years) have historically received significantly more TI than tenants leasing space for 60 months or less.
-The difference between long term and medium term leases has even increased in recent years, going from a delta of roughly $13/SF prior to 2013 to a delta of $16.32/SF in 2018, an increase of 25%.
+The difference between long term and medium term leases has even increased in recent years.

 As a general rule, tenants who sign longer leases are allotted higher TI allowances.